The application period for the 2018 cycle of CRISP closed on Friday, April 20, 2018. Check back in Q2 of 2019 for the next cycle.

 Examples of appropriate ways to involve a special population include:

 Potential applicants are strongly encouraged to contact the Special Populations Liaisons at CTSI.
 An initiative of the Integrating Special Populations (ISP) Program, this group is comprised of research staff with unique expertise in the engagement of special populations across the lifespan.
 The liaisons are supported by the “Mind Bank,” a panel of expert scientists and faculty members with expertise in research across the lifespan or with special populations.
 The “Mind Bank” helps investigators and liaisons develop strategies to integrate special populations into their studies.
-Together, the CTSI ISP team, 1) advises research on the special population dimensions of cohorts included in their research; 2) helps formulate hypotheses relevant to or inclusive or special populations; 3) identifies research gaps, opportunities and collaborators that facilitate a more inclusive approach recruitment of special populations; 4) provides guidance on best practices for recruitment, specimen collection, and research methodologies; and 5) helps identify resources that may facilitate outreach to special populations.
+Together, the CTSI ISP team, 1) advises research on the special population dimensions of cohorts included in their research; 2) helps formulate hypotheses relevant to or inclusive or special populations; 3) identifies research gaps, opportunities and collaborators that facilitate a more inclusive approach to recruitment of special populations; 4) provides guidance on best practices for recruitment, specimen collection, and research methodologies; and 5) helps identify resources that may facilitate outreach to special populations.

 If you would like to meet with the Special Populations Liaisons, please contact Denise Smalley, ISP Administrator - firstname.lastname@example.org